 Executive vice-president for Research and Development, Dr Matthias Rabe, said: "We’re certain that the new SEAT Arona is the perfect answer to the current demands of our customers, in terms of dynamic behaviour, comfort, safety and state-of-the-art technology.
 We are once again setting new standards in the segment."

-To find out more about the Alhambra or any of our SEAT models, get in touch with the teams at SEAT Bradford, Menston or Sheffield to book a test drive today, at a time that suits you.
+To find out more about the Arona or any of our SEAT models, get in touch with the teams at SEAT Bradford, Leeds or Sheffield to book a test drive today, at a time that suits you.